maxis7567/Hackintosh-Dell-7567-Guide/README.md

  - Apple nuked subpixel antialiasing in mojave, making non-retina screens blurry
  - This effect is noticable in 1080p but doesnt affect 4k or retina displays
  - The following makes things somewhat better:

-**4) Microphone not working on headphone connected**
- - Install VoodooHDA 2.9.0 on tools folder and reboot
- - Install VoodooHDA 2.8.8 on tools folder and reboot
- - This make laptops microphone working but sound output wont change automatically on plugin headphone you must change manually on status bar
 ```bash
 # Type these commands in terminal and re-login to see the changes